HOTEL EMBLEM

 San Francisco, CA

-Stanton Architecture guided the revitalization of the iconic Hotel Emblem in the heart of San Francisco's vibrant Union Square neighborhood.
-This meticulous historic renovation breathes new life into the 1907 landmark while preserving its architectural legacy.
+Stanton Architecture guided the revitalization of the iconic Hotel Emblem in San Francisco's vibrant Union Square neighborhood.
+This meticulous historic renovation breathes new life into the 1907 landmark while preserving its architectural legacy as a literary hideout.

-The hotel's transformation features a reimagined cocktail bar that pays homage to the Beat Generation, offering a unique and stylish experience.
-All 96 guest rooms were remodeled with modern finishes and mid-century furnishings, creating a comfortable and sophisticated retreat.
+The hotel's transformation features a reimagined cocktail bar that pays homage to the Beat Generation, offering a stylish and referential social venue.
+All 96 guestrooms are remodeled with modern finishes and mid-century furnishings that provide polish to this sophisticated urban retreat.

-The hotel's public spaces have been thoughtfully renewed, including a moody and private rear lounge, an inviting sitting room complete with poetry-inspired art panels, and a cozy reading nook.
+Hotel public spaces are thoughtfully renewed, including a private rear lounge, an inviting sitting room complete with poetry-inspired art panels, and a cozy reading nook.
 A new entry sequence, illuminated canopy, and ground floor facade enhance the hotel's curb appeal while respecting its historic context.

 Photography courtesy of Hotel Emblem